-46 complaints, the object of which was violation of child rights as a result of poverty.
-This factor is a hurdle to healthy physical, mental, moral, spiritual and social development and to the enjoyment of a healthy life without deprivations and in the highest interest of the child, which then results in the violation of other child rights.

-8 (eight) ex-officio cases, the object of which was the violation of the child right to benefit health care services to treat diseases and recover3.
+- 46 complaints, the object of which was violation of child rights as a result of poverty.
+This factor is a hurdle to healthy physical, mental, moral, spiritual and social development and to the enjoyment of a healthy life without deprivations and in the highest interest of the child, which then results in the violation of other child rights. - ➤ 8 (eight) ex-officio cases, the object of which was the violation of the child right to benefit health care services to treat diseases and recover3.

-Pursuant to the applicable legislation on funding hospital health care services from the compulsory health care insurance scheme, the Ombudsperson has continuously requested that the MoHSP cover treatment expenses (in full or partially) from the Compulsory Health Care Insurance Fund in treating the cases in question.
-Beyond the official communica-tion between the OP and the Ministry of Health and Social Protection, none of the case referred by our institution have been treated through the Compulsory Health Care Insurance Fund, pursuant to the appli-cable legislation.
+3Pursuant to the applicable legislation on funding hospital health care services from the compulsory health care insurance scheme, the Ombudsperson has continuously requested that the MoHSP cover treatment expenses (in full or partially) from the Compulsory Health Care Insurance Fund in treating the cases in question.
+Beyond the official communication between the OP and the Ministry of Health and Social Protection, none of the case referred by our institution have been treated through the Compulsory Health Care Insurance Fund, pursuant to the applicable legislation.

-1 (one) complaint, regarding the violation of the child right for healthy nutrition in its three main components: food security, food safety and healthy nutrition.
+➤ 1 (one) complaint, regarding the violation of the child right for healthy nutrition in its three main components: food security, food safety and healthy nutrition.
 To guarantee food safety for children between 0 and 6 years of age, the Ombudsperson has addressed the relevant recommendation to the state administration bodies4.
-We are yet to receive an official reply on this case implementation regarding the not or (completely partially) this or of recommendation.
+We are yet to receive an official reply on this case regarding the implementation or not (completely or partially) of this recommendation.